 Trainees must complete a 320 hour work placement in a related field.
 Trainees will interview for a paid job placement within the local business community with employers receiving a wage subsidy to help offset the work placement wages.
 The goal of this placement is to help trainees transition into an entry level position in the trades (as a welder, metal fabricator or machinist) and provide a stepping stone towards gaining an apprenticeship.

-TTG's Pre-Apprenticeship Multiple Trades Exposure Programs are also delivered through partnerships with the Centre for Employment & Learning, Conestoga College and Partners in Employment
+TTG's Pre-Apprenticeship Multiple Trades Exposure Program is also delivered through partnerships with The Centre for Employment & Learning, Huron-Perth Catholic District School Board and Avon Maitland District School Board.

 Did you see these?